Hepatitis C is a bloodborne virus that causes inflammation of the liver. While chronic hepatitis C affects up to

 - chronic weakening of bone density (bone disease)

-For every 100 people who are diagnosed with hepatitis C, one to five will die from cirrhosis or liver cancer.
-In fact, many people with cirrhosis eventually develop liver cancer.
+For every 100 people who are diagnosed with hepatitis C,

 The link is so strong because when your liver begins producing cells to fight off cirrhosis, some of these new cells can mutate into cancer cells and cause tumors to develop.
 The problem is that often the cancer goes undetected until severe symptoms start to make themselves known.